 National apology for forced adoptions

 The Australian Government delivered a formal apology to people affected by past forced adoption or removal policies and practices on 21 March 2013.
 The National Apology was delivered by the former-Prime Minister Julia Gillard in the Great Hall at Parliament House, Canberra.
 A video and transcript of the speech is available on the Parliament of Australia website.

 The apology acknowledges the experiences of those affected by forced adoptions, which created a lifelong legacy of pain and suffering.
-The Department of Social Services (DSS) is funding seven support service organisations across Australia for those affected by forced adoptions.
 The National Apology was recommended in the Senate Community Affairs References Committee report, Commonwealth Contribution to Former Forced Adoption Policies and Practices.